-An invocation object MAY contain a property named machine whose value is a string containing the name of the machine on which the tool was run.
+An invocation object MAY contain a property named machine whose value is a redactable (§3.5.2) string containing the name of the machine on which the tool was run.

 account property

-An invocation object MAY contain a property named account whose value is a string containing the name of the account under which the tool was run.
+An invocation object MAY contain a property named account whose value is a redactable (§3.5.2) string containing the name of the account under which the tool was run.

 processId property